-- Use your pencil and start sketching.
+- Use your Pencil and start sketching.

 - After you finished sketching, just tap on an empty surface/closed sketch or the Back button on top of your Sketching menu.

-Note: you can switch to orthographic (2D) mode by double tapping on a plane with your fingers.
+Hint: you can switch to orthographic (2D) mode by double tapping on a plane with your fingers.

-Selecting and dragging points
+Selecting and dragging endpoints

 Note: Users who started using Shapr3D before the 3.0 version will experience a slight change in this flow.